-This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for the 2022 Annual Meeting of Stockholders (including any adjournments, continuations or postponements thereof, the "Annual Meeting") of aTyr Pharma, Inc., a Delaware corporation (the "Company"), to be held virtually at 8:30 a.m.
-Pacific Time on Tuesday, April 26, 2022 for the following purposes, which are more fully described in this Proxy Statement:
+This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for the 2023 Annual Meeting of Stockholders (including any adjournments, continuations or postponements thereof, the "Annual Meeting") of aTyr Pharma, Inc., a Delaware corporation (the "Company"), to be held on Wednesday, May 17, 2023 at 9:00 a.m.
+Pacific Time for the following purposes, which are more fully described in this Proxy Statement:

-- 1. To elect three Class I directors, as nominated by the Company's Board of Directors ("Board of Directors"), to hold office until the 2025 annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022; - 3.
+- 1. To elect two Class II directors, as nominated by the Company's Board of Directors ("Board of Directors"), to hold office until the 2026 annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023; - 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers; - 4.
 To approve an amendment to the aTyr Pharma, Inc. 2015 Stock Option and Incentive Plan, as amended (the "2015 Stock Plan"); - 5.
-To approve an amendment to the aTyr Pharma, Inc. 2015 Employee Stock Purchase Plan (the "2015 ESPP"); - 6.
-To approve an amendment to the Company's Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 42,500,000 to 85,000,000 shares; - 7.
-To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposals 4, 5 or 6; and - 8.
-To transact such other business as may properly come before the Annual Meeting.
+To approve an amendment to the Company's Restated Certificate of Incorporation (as amended, the "Restated Certificate of Incorporation") to increase the number of authorized shares of common stock from 85,000,000 to 170,000,000 shares; - 6.
+To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposals 4 or 5; and - 7.
+To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.